Storm windows installation

 Don’t skimp on quality

-The cost of storm windows can vary greatly, but we recommend that you make sure that you have the following four features, without question.
+The cost of these windows can vary greatly, but we recommend that you make sure that you have the following four features, without question.
 You’ll want multiple positioning stops so you can regulate air flow.
 You’ll want quality weather stripping to help save on energy costs.
-Make sure your storm windows have predrilled holes so that installation is easier.
+Make sure your windows have predrilled holes so that installation is easier.
 And last but not least – that they’re easy to remove for cleaning.

 If you get those four features – you’ve got a good storm window.